linobollansee/the-luxury-blog/README.md

 A Kanban board has been set up and used for this purpose, providing an organized overview.
 It can be accessed at: [https://github.com/users/linobollansee/projects/6](https://github.com/users/linobollansee/projects/6)

-A screenshot of The Luxury Blog Kanban Board during active development phase usage:
+A screenshot of The Luxury Blog Kanban Board during active development:

 ![Kanban board for tracking tasks in the Luxury Blog project](readme/images/luxury-blog-kanban-board.png)